 When guest enter into the hallway from the front door it will create the illusion that they have grown really tall—just like Alice did—because everything else will be in miniature.
 Don’t forget to give them a ‘Drink Me’ potion or ‘Eat Me’ cake before they enter the front door so they make the connection.

-If you're on a tight budget, create a more simple entrance to go with these Alice in Wonderland party ideas by creating a trail up to your front door using these rabbit paw prints and an inflatable white rabbit holding one of the over-sized pocket watches (below right, see invitations section above).
+If you're on a tight budget, create a more simple entrance to go with these Alice in Wonderland party ideas by creating a trail up to your front door using these rabbit paw prints and an inflatable white rabbit (select supplier 3) holding one of the over-sized pocket watches (see invitations section above).

 If your party is in the garden make homemade fairy mushrooms by staking red umbrellas into the ground and adding large white paper cardstock circles to them.